 Did I need to know this in real time?
 Well, the group I was with was interested and it was the subject of the conversation.
 Why wonder?

+I'll close this post with my favorite distruptive activity I use my iPhone for.
+It disrupts the tradition of taking notes on a legal pad or notebook and more importantly, the human nature of forgetting things you want to remember or misplacing items you want to find later.
+This disruption is called "Evernote".
 I keep all my notes in Evernote.
 What was formerly scribbled on a legal pad that eventually got stored away in my credenza, rarely to see the light of day again, is no more.
 Even more amazing is the ability to capture visuals and text with the iPhone camera and have the Evernote technology pull out the text that is then completely searchable.
 My thoughts and ideas also end up in Evernote through the iPhone microphone.

 And, all of these notes & recordings sync to the Evernote servers, which I can then access from any Internet connected device.